Neuvillete/Anime-DiscordBot/README.md

 ### Manga

-Generates a query to fetch information about manga titles.
+Generates a query to fetch detailed information about manga titles.
 The query retrieves:

 - **Title**: Romaji and English versions of the title.
 - **Site URL**: URL to the manga's page on Anilist.